-Indian Street Foods in Varanasi: What is Indian chaat?
+- 2 Popular Indian Street Food in Varanasi: What is Indian chaat?

 1. Golgappa (aka Pani Puri)

 Golgappa ( otherwise known as Pani Puri or puschka in other regions of India ) is a refreshing and super popular snack with locals.
-The vendors are unmistakable to miss; they cart round, dough balls of thin, crispy goodness.
+It is a popular Indian street food all around India and Nepal.
+Vendors are unmistakable to miss; they cart round, dough balls of thin, crispy goodness.
 The puschka or dough balls are hollow inside.
 The top is broken and the ball is filled with a slightly sour lime or vinegar water, mashed potatoes or chickpeas, chopped onions and other fixings.
 They are inexpensive and usually ordered in a bowl of several.
 Eat them fast as the water will eventually make the crisp soggy.
 I paid 15 cents for 5 golgappas.

-Tip: Always ask local Indians (usually women, children/teens or a guide; in this case, an Indian family I stayed with reommended this vendor) for recommendation of safe pani puri vendors, which use filtered water.
-I hold back on pani puri vendors because one of the primary ingredients requires water.
+Tip: Always ask local Indians (usually women, children/teens or a guide) for recommendation of safe pani puri vendors, which use filtered water.
 It’s hard to say which vendor uses filtered water because street food vendors have a small budget, but once I find myself a recommended golgappa vendor I can trust, I gorge myself on them.

 2. Barnarsi chaat

-Banares chaat is a mixture of mashed aloo (potatoes), channa (chickpeas), chopped onions, crushed puschka.
+Banarsi chaat is a Varanasi street food mixture of mashed aloo (potatoes), channa (chickpeas), chopped onions, crushed puschka.
 The dish is served with a spoonful of a sweet/sour sauce and a yogurt dressing.
 The texture is a little pastey.
-This was a spicy dish for me and the yogurt is used to cool the mouth or counteract the spice.
+This was a spicy dish for me and the dahi (or yogurt) is used to cool the mouth or counteract the spice.

 Local teens from an Indian family I was staying with introduced me to the vendor as one of their favorites (in flavor and food safety).
 The vendor is generally off to the side of Durga Mandir Temple (the side closest to Tulsi Manas Mandir).